 A cold, cruel intelligence burned behind the crystalline eyes of the Adamant Horde.
 But it did so in his eyes too.

-Reks vaulted over a fallen tree, catching the sound of distant cries and panic through the forest while the evacuation squad led surviving civilians to safety.
+Reks vaulted over a fallen tree, catching the sound of distant cries and panic through the burning forest while evacuation squads led surviving civilians to safety.

-The distraction nearly turned fatal when a nearby explosion erupted, sending chunks of what used to be someone’s home arching through the air.
+The distraction nearly turned fatal when a nearby explosion erupted, sending chunks of what used to be someone’s home arcing through the air.

 He protected his head with both arms as he suddenly went flying from the blast.
 He tucked and haphazardly rolled in front of an enemy combatant.